RCmags/ServoFlappingControl/README.md

 <img src = "images/diagrams/nano/schematic-nano.png" width = "80%">
 </p>

-__ATTiny__: As this microcontroller has less pins it does not support tail servos or a rudder channel.
+__Digispark ATTiny85__: As this microcontroller has less pins it does not support tail servos or a rudder channel.
 Rather, the assymetric amplitude can be mixed into the assymetric dihedral.

 <p align="center">
 <img src = "images/diagrams/attiny/schematic-attiny.png" width = "80%">